WHY CHOOSE US? Our Specialist Plastic Surgeons change lives!

 - Providing freedom from the pain burdens and social challenges of having extremely large breasts via a Breast Reduction surgery, which offers breast-related pain relief for most patients who’s breast weight alters their posture or puts strain on their necks and shoulders.

-- Providing freedom for males who have Gynecomastia and want male breast reduction to get rid of ‘man boobs’ or ‘moobs’.
+- Providing freedom for males who have Gynecomastia and want male breast reduction to reduce ‘man boobs’ or ‘moobs’.

 - Freedom from skin irritations or concerns about excess tummy skin folds (redundant skin) after pregnancy or after significant weight loss by performing a Tummy Tuck or Liposuction (which may also help improve incontinence and reduce back pain).